 "I'm never hungry, and my body is nourished," said Alt, author of Easy Sexy Raw.
 "Because raw food is so nutritionally dense, it’ll feed your body.
 A healthy diet is everything."

 Demi's beauty secret is fragrance-free moisturizer.
 "My skin is very sensitive, so I use only fragrance-free, simple, pure products," said Moore.
 "And I moisturize, moisturize, moisturize!
 If you focus on good skin care, your skin will be balanced, and then you really won't need a lot of makeup."

 Moore, who admitted she was obsessed with being young and skinny, used to do punishing daily workouts that included running six miles a day, long-distance cycling, and lifting weights for up to two hours daily.
-Ironically, Demi got thinner and fitter after scaling back on her intense exercise sessions during her 40s.
+Ironically, Demi's bikini body got thinner and fitter after she scaled back on her intense exercise sessions during her 40s.

 Today, Demi's workouts are low-impact and mainly include yoga and Pilates.
 Yoga is an excellent anti-aging workout because it builds lean muscle, strengthens your core, and reduces stress, said Mandy Ingber, author of Yogalosophy.

 Ingber has taught yoga to her close friend Jennifer Aniston for the past 20 years and is responsible for Jennifer's youthful physique.

 Despite being hailed for her fit physique, Moore confessed she suffered from poor body image and sometimes hated her body.

 "I have had a love-hate relationship with my body," she told Harper's Bazaar.
 "I sit today in a place of greater acceptance of my body.
 And that includes not just my weight, but all of the things that come with your changing body."